rfoss28/bamazon/README.md

 ## Installation instructions

 Clone the repo to your computer and spin up the virtual machine.
 Once you are SSH'd into the machine, bamazonCustomer.js file run the /var/code folder.
-If no data is found it may be necessary to to create the product table using the product.sql file.
+If no data is found it may be necessary to to create the product table using the create_products_table.sql file.

 ## Application Flow